vanderlan/Orion-Api/README.md

 9. Docker and Docker-Compose (optional use)
 10. API Version Configuration (by x-api-version header attribute)
 11. Globalization
-12. In Memory database for Testing
+12. In-Memory database for Testing
 13. Azure Pipeline Configuration with YAML file